geodes-sms/relis/relis_app/helpers/tests/README.md

 ## Implementation

 As mentioned earlier, unit tests have been implemented using the CodeIgniter 3 **Unit Testing** library.
-Additionally, the **cURL** library initialized in [xxx.php](../tests/helpers/hhhhdh_helper.php), was utilized for making HTTP calls to all functions within the tested controllers.
+Additionally, the **cURL** library initialized in [curl_helper.php](../tests/helpers/curl_helper.php), was utilized for making HTTP calls to all functions within the tested controllers.
 Each tested controller has its dedicated file in the [tests](../tests/) directory, where all tests for the controller's functions are implemented.
-For instance, all tests for the **Reporting** controller can be found in the file `reporting_xxx` [xxx.php](../tests/reportingUnitTest_helper.php).
+For instance, all tests for the **Reporting** controller can be found in the file [reporting_ut_helper.php](../tests/reporting_ut_helper.php).

 All the test files for controllers are initialized in the [Unit_test.php](../../controllers/test/Unit_test.php) file, where all the tests are executed using the following code:

 * `$this->unit->report()`: Prints out a formatted report in the browser.
 This report includes details such as the tests passed and failed, the number of tests run, the number of tests passed and failed, along with additional information on the time taken for the tests.
-* `$this->unit->last_result()`: This function returns either **pass** or **failed** to indicate whether the tests have passed or failed.
+* `$this->unit->last_result()`: This function returns either **successful** or **failed** to indicate whether the tests have passed or failed.
 It is used in the GitHub unit testing action to determine the outcome of the tests, providing a clear indication of whether the tests were successful or not.

 ## Running the Tests